thegeeklab/ansible-later/docs/content/configuration/_index.md

 Please note that YAML attributes are overwritten while YAML lists are merged in any configuration files.

-To simplify single file linting, e.g. for debugging purposes, ansible-later ignores the `exclude_files` and `ignore_dotfiles` options when only one file is passed to the CLI.
+To simplify the linting of individual files, e.g. for debugging purposes, ansible-later ignores the `exclude_files` and `ignore_dotfiles` options when files are passed to the CLI.